 Basic Programmable Remotes

-These remotes primarily use infrared (IR) signals and typically require you to manually enter manufacturer codes to pair with your devices.
-They are generally affordable and simple in design, often supporting 3 to 5 devices like your TV, DVD player, and cable box.
-Their pros include a long battery life and straightforward operation, but they usually lack advanced features like backlighting or HDMI-CEC compatibility.
+These entry-level universal remotes primarily use infrared (IR) signals and typically require manual entry of manufacturer codes to pair with devices.
+They are generally affordable, simple in design, and often support 3 to 5 devices like your TV, DVD player, and cable box.
+Their pros include long battery life and straightforward operation, but they usually lack advanced features like backlighting or HDMI-CEC compatibility.

 Learning Remotes